astronomer/devrel-public-workshops-archive/README.md

 ## How to use this repo

 Set up your environment by following the instructions in the [Setup](#setup) section below.
-All DAGs in this repository can be run locally and on Astro without connecting to external systems.
-The exercises are designed to get you exposure to new features in Airflow 3.
-There are also optional exercises that require an AWS account.
+All DAGs in this repository can be run locally using open source tools, including Airflow and Weaviate.
+There are also optional exercises that require an OpenAI API key.

 Sample solutions for DAG-writing related exercises can be found in the [`dags/solutions`](/solutions/) folder of the repo, note that some exercises can be solved in multiple ways.

-> [!TIP]
-> Consider using [Ask Astro](ask.astronomer.io) if you need additional guidance with any of the exercises.

-For additional Airflow 3.0 examples, see [our repo](https://github.com/astronomer/airflow-3-demos).

 ### Setup